 Secondly, a more normal question: what performance are we going to get for our money?
 So with that being said, let's get into some examples.

-Our lowest-tier example build in section one features the Intel i3-7100T.
-Now, I know what you're thinking, why go with a 7th-generation i3 CPU?
+Our lowest-tier example build in section one features the Intel i3-8300T.
+Now, I know what you're thinking, why go with a strange 'T' CPU?
 This is mainly because it has a low max power draw of 35W.
 For our build, this means it won't run as hot as other processors, so our CPU cooler won't need to run like a jet engine, keeping things quiet!
 Not to mention that the low power consumption frees up options when it comes to the PSU, like I mentioned above.
 It's a great starting point for a small build.
-The integrated graphics processor of this CPU (Intel's HD Graphics 630) is compatible with 4K resolutions, and it performs really well for video playback.
-However, if you're wanting something for heavy multitasking, this 2-core/4-thread CPU might be too limiting for you.
+The integrated graphics processor of this CPU (Intel's UHD Graphics 630) is compatible with 4K resolutions, and it performs really well for video playback.
+However, if you're wanting something for heavy multitasking, this CPU might be too limiting for you.